 1.1.
-This report seeks to inform Members of the work in delivering improvements to Kettering town centre with the support of funding from Historic England's High Street Heritage Action Zone fund.
-Also, to update on arrangements for the remaining programme, which includes a Phase 3 of the public realm works.
+This report is to inform Members of the work in delivering improvements to Kettering town centre with the support of funding from Historic England's High Street Heritage Action Zone fund.
+Also, to seek Members agreement to arrangements for the remaining programme, which includes a Phase 3 of the public realm works.